Code-Institute-Submissions/first-milestone-project-48/README.md

     5. Return to "Home" page
     6. Repeat steps 4 and 5 on all other Read More buttons for same results
     7. Repeat steps 1 to 6 on Smaller screen sizes for same results and verify responsiveness
-    8. Repeat steps 1 to 6 on Mobile view for same results
+    8. Repeat steps 1 to 6 on Mobile view for same results and verify responsiveness

 2. **Enquiry Form function with and without mandatory fields entered**
     1. Go to the "Home" page